Module @agoric/swingset-vat - v0.32.2

 }

-The "Root Object" is a callable object returned by buildRootObject().
+The "Root Object" is a Remotable object returned by buildRootObject().
 It will be made available to the Bootstrap Vat.

 Suppose Vat "bob" defines a Root Object with a method named bar.
-The bootstrap receives this as vats.bob, and can send a message like this:
+The bootstrap vat receives this as vats.bob, and can send a message like so:

 function bootstrap(argv, vats) {